Coconut cookies are my weakness!

 No problem making these coconut cookies gluten-free:

 They will be every bit as good as cookies made with regular flour.
+Any Gluten-free flour of your choice will do; I once made them with fine cornmeal, and it was funky and crunchy and delicious.

 - 1 cup sugar